Florian-Thake/TeaScript-Cpp-Library/README.md

 // c will be 6 here.

+// === Tuples and Named Tuples as C-like structs ===

+def tup := (1,3,5,7)     // tuple with 4 elements
+tup.0                    // 1    (or use _tuple_val( tup, 0 ))
+tup.1                    // 3
+// can append with the Uniform Definition Syntax (or use _tuple_append()) def tup.4 := 9
+tup.4                    // 9
+// and delete as well (or use _tuple_remove()) undef tup.0              // now all remaining elements are down one index tup.0                    // 3 now

+// types can be mixed (and nested) def mixed_tup := (true, "Peter", 3.123, 0xffffu64, ("nested", 123u8))
+mixed_tup.1              // "Peter"

+// easy iterating over all tuple elements forall( idx in mixed_tup ) {
+    println( mixed_tup[ idx ] )
+}

+// -- NAMED TUPLES as C-like structs --

+// most easy with the Uniform Definition Syntax
+// (have a look at the battery of utility functions for more possibilities!) def root := _tuple_create()           // start with empty tuple def root.name  := "Peter"             // add element "name" with value "Peter" def root.email := "peter@mail.com"    // add element "email" def root.birth := _tuple_create()     // sub tuple
+def root.birth.year  := 1980          // add element "year" to tuple "birth" with value 1980
+def root.birth.month := 10            // add element "month" to tuple "birth"
+def root.birth.day   := 27            // add element "day" to tuple "birth"

+// PRO TIP: use a factory function for act as a constructor for same Named Tuple structures.

+root.name       // "Peter"
+root.1          // "peter@mail.com" (access by index still possible)
+root.birth      // (1980, 10, 27)
+root.birth.day  // 27

 // === Lambdas and higher order functions:

 // classical way to define a function.